matteodelabre/onze/README.md

 * `--box-tasks-limit`: Maximum number of threads/processes that can be spawned by the bot.
 * `--box-ram-limit`: Maximum memory usage for the bot in bytes.
 * `--box-swap-limit`: Maximum swap usage for the bot in bytes.

+When isolated, the filesystems that the process has access to are always mounted read-only.